 The Lectures Series explores contemporary issues connected with faith and society, Christianity and our heritage, and is enjoyed by people from many different churches and none.

-The theme for the Lent Reading Group in 2021, is “The Persecution of Early Christians in the Roman Empire”.
+The 2021 Winter Lectures Series began with Hugh Allen’s Lecture on Fr Ignatius’s Monastery at New Llanthony.
+Earlier in the year, the theme for the Lent Reading Group was “The Persecution of Early Christians in the Roman Empire”.

-This online group is led by Oliver Nicholson and has previously explored “Augustine’s Confessions” in 2017, “The Travels of Egeria” in October 2017, and “The Life of St Antony” in 2018.
+The online group previously explored “Augustine’s Confessions” in 2017, “The Travels of Egeria” in October 2017, and “The Life of St Antony” in 2018.
 In 2019 the group read the “Life and Letters of S. Cyprian of Carthage” and in 2020 Bede’s “Ecclesiastical History of the English People” (interrupted by the Pandemic after Book 2).

 The Lecture Series’ former curator, Dr David Beadle, ran a special Heritage Lecture Series from 2014-2015, featuring the history of music and liturgy, architecture, craftsmanship and the Peregrines of St Michael’s.